joel-chu/jsonql-org/docs/nodejs-resolvers.md

 ```

-If you notice, we also use named function style to write our resolver.
-And there is a reason for that.
-We will explain more in later chapters.
+If you notice the way we use named function style to write our resolver; there is a reason for it, and We will explain more in later chapters.